PetervanLunteren/EcoAssist/README.md

 ### Windows
 Download and double-click [this file](https://PetervanLunteren.github.io/EcoAssist/Windows_install_EcoAssist.bat).
 [Git](https://gitforwindows.org/) and [Anaconda](https://www.anaconda.com/products/individual) will be installed via graphical installers if it's not already installed.
 If you don't know what you are doing - the default options are just fine.

+*Note: EcoAssist is not yet extensively tested on Windows computers.
+If you find any problems or everything works perfectly, [let me know](mailto:petervanlunteren@hotmail.com)!*

 ### Mac
 1. Download and open [this file](https://PetervanLunteren.github.io/EcoAssist/MacOS_Linux_install_EcoAssist.command).
 Some computers can be quite reluctant when having to open command files downloaded from the internet.
 You can circumvent trust issues by opening it with right-click > open > open.
 If that still doesn't work you can change the file permissions by opening a new terminal window and copy-pasting `chmod 755 $HOME/Downloads/MacOS_Linux_install_EcoAssist.command`.
 Then try again.
 2. Go get yourself a beverage because this might take a few minutes to complete.
 Especially for M1 users since some of the software packages are not yet adopted to the M1 processor.
 There is a workaround, but it takes some time.
 Please be patient and wait until you see a message saying the process is completed.

+*Note: EcoAssist is not yet extensively tested on M1 macs.
+If you find any problems or everything works perfectly, please [let me know](mailto:petervanlunteren@hotmail.com)!*

 ### Linux
 1. Download [this file](https://PetervanLunteren.github.io/EcoAssist/MacOS_Linux_install_EcoAssist.command).